High Resolution Filter-Bank-Based Power Spectrum Estimation

 This example shows how to perform high resolution spectral analysis by using an efficient polyphase filter bank sometimes referred to as a channelizer.

-This example compares full band and sub-band spectral estimators.
+This example compares full band and subband spectral estimators.
 Both spectral estimators use polyphase filter bank (channelizer) implementations which provide good resolution and improved accuracy when compared to Welch-method-based estimators.
-See High Resolution Spectral Analysis Example for a comparison between filter bank and Welch-based spectral estimators.
+See High Resolution Spectral Analysis in MATLAB for a comparison between filter bank and Welch-based spectral estimators.

-For the mid-high frequency band, because the sinusoids are spaced further apart, a 32 band filter bank estimator is used.
+For the mid-high frequency band, the sinusoids are spaced further apart.
+Hence, a 32 band filter bank estimator is used.
 For the high-frequency band, we use a 16 band filter bank estimator.

 harris, f. j.
 Multirate Signal Processing for Communications Systems, Prentice Hall PTR, 2004.